darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 http://en.wikipedia.org/wiki/Principles_of_Compiler_Design#mediaviewer/File:Green_Dragon_Book_%28front%29.jpg
 Of course, there's copyright, besides it being kind of a distraction.]

-In this chapter, we will make a self-reliant genie---that is, a small compiler able to compile itself.
+In this article, we will make a self-reliant genie---that is, a small compiler able to compile itself.
 We'll write it in and for a subset of Python 3.
 The result---call it Tailbiter---will be a toy, but less of a toy than usual in an introduction: besides the